sjkp/Microsoft-teams-docs/teams/feedback.md

 The Microsoft Team (preview) product team responds to the developer community across several channels.
 Please tell us about your:

-- **Technical questions:** We listen and respond on [stackoverflow](http://stackoverflow.com/questions/tagged/microsoft-teams).
-Tag your question with "microsoft-teams" so that our team and the Microsoft Teams developer community can respond.
+- **General questions:** Please send mail to [Microsoft Teams developer support](mailto:microsoftteamsdev@microsoft.com).

-- **API bugs and business (non-technical) questions:** Please send mail to [Microsoft Teams developer support](mailto:microsoftteamsdev@microsoft.com).
+- **Programming questions:** We listen and respond on [Stackoverflow](http://stackoverflow.com/questions/tagged/microsoft-teams).
+Follow the [guidance](http://stackoverflow.com/tour) about what makes a good question on Stackoverflow.
+Tag your question with "microsoft-teams" so that our team and the Microsoft Teams developer community can spot your question.

 - **Documentation bugs:** If you find a bug in the Microsoft Teams SDK documentation, open an [issue](https://github.com/OfficeDev/microsoft-teams-docs/issues) on GitHub.
 Be sure to tell us which topic is factually incorrect or unclear.
 To help us fix the problem more quickly, quote the text to be changed.